Bengali input methods: Gboard

 Gboard is a virtual keyboard app developed by Google for Android and iOS devices.
-It supports several Indic languages, including Bengali.
+It supports several South Asian languages, including Bengali.
 It offers a handwriting input method, voice typing and a Latin letter transliteration layout, as well as a traditional Bengali keyboard.
 It also supports GIF suggestions, options for a dark color theme or adding a personal image as the keyboard background, support for voice dictation, next-phrase prediction, and hand-drawn emoji recognition.